Dow announces results from 2023 Annual Stockholder Meeting

-MIDLAND, Mich., April 14, 2022 -- Dow (NYSE: DOW) is pleased to report the preliminary results of its 2022 Annual Meeting of Stockholders.
-Today stockholders elected Samuel R. Allen, Gaurdie Banister Jr., Wesley G. Bush, Richard K. Davis, Jerri DeVard, Debra L. Dial, Jeff M. Fettig, Jim Fitterling, Jacqueline C. Hinman, Luis Alberto Moreno, Jill S. Wyant, and Daniel W. Yohannes to the Company's Board of Directors for one-year terms.
+MIDLAND, Mich., April 13, 2023 -- Dow (NYSE: DOW) is pleased to report the preliminary results of its 2023 Annual Meeting of Stockholders.
+Today stockholders elected Samuel R. Allen, Gaurdie E. Banister Jr., Wesley G. Bush, Richard K. Davis, Jerri DeVard, Debra L. Dial, Jeff M. Fettig, Jim Fitterling, Jacqueline C. Hinman, Luis Alberto Moreno, Jill S. Wyant, and Daniel W. Yohannes to the Company's Board of Directors for one-year terms.

-Stockholders approved an advisory resolution on executive compensation and ratified the appointment of Deloitte & Touche LLP as Dow's independent auditor for 2022.
-A majority of votes cast by Dow stockholders were against the Stockholder Proposal for an Independent Board Chairman.
+Stockholders approved an advisory resolution on executive compensation and ratified the appointment of Deloitte & Touche LLP as Dow's independent auditor for 2023.
+A majority of votes cast by Dow stockholders were against the Stockholder Proposal for an Independent Board Chairman and against the Stockholder Proposal for a Single-Use Plastics Report.

 Dow's board ranks in the top quartile for ethnic diversity among industry peers and nearly 60% of its directors are women or U.S. ethnic minorities – demonstrating the Company's commitment to diversity.
-The Company's Board of Directors is comprised of a strong balance of new and highly experienced directors, with more than half of the eleven independent directors joining in the past three years.
-All directors are all highly accomplished leaders and together bring a variety of relevant skills and diverse experiences, including senior leadership, global business, capital allocation, financial acumen, technology expertise, operational experience, as well as ESG experience.
+The Company's Board of Directors is comprised of a strong balance of new and highly experienced directors, with an average tenure of approximately 5 years.
+All directors are all highly accomplished leaders and together bring a variety of relevant skills and diverse experiences, including capital allocation; financial acumen; risk management; technology expertise; operational experience; and environmental, social and governance expertise.

 Biographies for all directors, committee assignments and other corporate governance information are available on our Corporate Governance website.